intbeam/watcom-vscode/readme.md

 - Currently only Windows
 - Only designed for simple projects
+- All C and C++ files in `src` will be built

+## Structure

+`src` : this is where you'll place your own source files
+`obj` : object files output by the Watcom compilers
+`bin` : output from the Watcom linker
+`assets` : place graphics and any related assets in this directory
+`build.ps1` : compiles and links all C/C++ files placed in src directory

-# Goals
+## Goals

 The IDE for OpenWatcom is old and not very user friendly.
 This solution provides something that is supposed to work out-of-the-box for "typical" Watcom scenarios.
-Primary this was made to suit my own needs; primarily writing code for 16-bit and 32-bit DOS in a modern environment without having to deal with projects or things like that.
+This was made to suit my own needs; primarily writing code for 16-bit and 32-bit DOS in a modern environment without having to deal with Watcom IDE projects.

-# Future improvements
+## Future improvements

 - Cross-platform
 - Auto-detect Watcom installation